RallyRunner/Project_Showcase/EvoTA/README.md

 # Evolutionary Computing
-I created an app to help assign teaching assistant (TA) to class sections based on the TA's preferred schedule.
+I created an app to help assign teaching assistants (TA) to class sections based on the TA's preferred schedule.
 The app uses evolutionary computing algorithms to generate, iterate, and optimize solutions.
+The app can be used here: https://taassigner.streamlit.app/

 # Content
 1. Application - Code used to run the application on streamlit